LemonBunz/Apikinesis-Mod-1.20.1/README.md

-This mod (supposedly) allows you to control bees... yeah bees...
+This Java Minecraft mod (supposedly) allows you to control bees... yeah bees...
 Why bees, you ask?...
 IDK, I thought it sounds fun